-My purpose in writing this chapter is to remind you of the importance of entity-level controls.
+My purpose in writing this post is to remind you of the importance of entity level controls.
 Give them a little love and respect.
 Pay attention to them.
 In some ways, they are more important than activity-level controls.
 After all, if the board and management aren’t honest, what good are activity-level controls.
 And even if the leaders are honest, risk assessment is necessary to detect breakdowns in the control structure.
 Monitoring, as a sister to risk assessment, will help the company see control weaknesses.
 And finally, information and communication makes everyone aware of their responsibilities and internal controls weaknesses.

 In a perfectly designed internal control system, each component complements and supports the other, making the risk of material misstatement less likely.
 Lower risk means less substantive work for the auditor, and higher risk means more.

 If you detect control weaknesses while examining the entity-level controls, consider how they affect your risk assessment.
 Bring those weaknesses into your risk assessment summary along with any others you detect in your other risk assessment work (e.g., walkthroughs, planning analytics).

 Once all risks are brought together, you can develop your responses.
 Make sure you link your risks to the planned procedures.
 Otherwise, your peer reviewer may throw a red flag.